Ryankearns9/DigComm_Lab2/README.md

 The FM Demod feeds into the second resampler

 ### Rational Resampler 2
 The purpose of the second resampler is to prepare the data stream for output through the speakers.
 The speaker hardware works at 48 kHz.
 As a result, the output of the FM modulation must be resampled to allow for connectivity with the speakers.
+This scales the entire audio by a constant value resulting in the attenuation of output volume.
+This gives the end user fine-volume control

 ![alt text](https://github.com/Ryankearns9/DigComm_Lab2/blob/main/imgs/RationalResampler2.PNG)